 Initially, a single stock of coastal morphotype bottlenose dolphins was thought to migrate seasonally between New Jersey (summer months) and central Florida based on seasonal patterns in strandings during a large scale mortality event occurring during 1987-1988 (Scott et al. 1988).
-However, re-analysis of stranding data (McLellan et al. 2003) and extensive analysis of genetic (Rosel et al. 2009), photo-ID (Zolman 2002), and satellite telemetry (Southeast Fisheries Science Center, unpublished data) data demonstrate a complex mosaic of coastal bottlenose dolphin stocks.
-Integrated analysis of these multiple lines of evidence suggests that there are 5 coastal stocks of bottlenose dolphins: the Northern Migratory and Southern Migratory stocks, a South Carolina/Georgia Coastal stock, a Northern Florida Coastal stock and a Central Florida Coastal stock.
+However, re-analysis of stranding data (McLellan et al. 2003) and extensive analysis of genetic (Rosel et al. 2009), photo-ID (Zolman 2002), and satellite telemetry (Hohn and Hansen, NMFS unpublished data) data demonstrate a complex mosaic of coastal bottlenose dolphin stocks.
+Integrated analysis of these multiple lines of evidence suggests that there are 5 coastal stocks of bottlenose dolphins: the Northern Migratory and Southern Migratory Stocks, a South Carolina/Georgia Coastal Stock, a Northern Florida Coastal Stock and a Central Florida Coastal Stock.

-Among the coastal stocks, the migratory movements and spatial distribution of the Southern Migratory stock are the most poorly understood.
+Among the coastal stocks, the migratory movements and spatial distribution of the Southern Migratory Stock are the most poorly understood.
 Stable isotope analysis conducted using biopsy samples from free-ranging animals sampled in estuarine, nearshore coastal and offshore habitats suggests migratory movement of animals in coastal waters between Georgia in the winter and southern North Carolina during the summer and fall.
-In that study, ^{15}N ^{14}N , and ^{34}S ^{32}S ratios of animals sampled off of Georgia during winter months were similar to those of animals sampled in waters off of southern North Carolina, near Cape Fear, during winter months (Knoff 2004).
-Satellite tag telemetry studies also provide evidence for a stock of dolphins migrating seasonally along the coast between North Carolina and northern Florida.
-Two dolphins were tagged during November 2004 just south of Cape Fear, North Carolina.
+In that study, 15N\14N, and 34S\32S ratios of animals sampled off of Georgia during winter months were similar to those of animals sampled in waters off of southern North Carolina, near Cape Fear, during winter months (Knoff 2004).
+Satellite tag telemetry studies also provide evidence for a stock of dolphins migrating seasonally along the coast between North Carolina.
 One of these animals remained along the South Carolina and southern North Carolina coasts throughout the winter (January-February) while the other migrated south to Northern Florida through February.
 In the spring (March-June), these animals moved further north of the tagging site to Cape Hatteras, North Carolina.
-The tags did not last beyond June, and therefore the distribution of these animals during summer months is unknown (Southeast Fisheries Science Center, unpublished data).
+The tags did not last beyond June, and therefore the distribution of these animals during summer months is unknown (Hohn and Hansen, NMFS unpublished data).

 Genetic analyses indicate significant differentiation between bottlenose dolphins occupying coastal waters from the North Carolina/Virginia border to New Jersey during summer months and those in southern North Carolina and further south (Rosel et al. 2009).
-In addition, tagging studies of animals occupying New Jersey waters during the summer indicate that animals from the Northern Migratory stock do not move south of Cape Lookout, North Carolina during winter months.
-These data demonstrate that the Northern Migratory stock is distinct from the potential Southern Migratory stock.
-However, there is limited capability to demonstrate genetic differentiation of the Southern Migratory stock from other coastal and estuarine bottlenose dolphin stocks because the Southern Migratory stock overlaps spatially with at least one other stock of bottlenose dolphins throughout the year.
+In addition, tagging studies of animals occupying New Jersey waters during the summer indicate that animals from the Northern Migratory Stock do not move south of Cape Lookout, North Carolina during winter months.
+These data demonstrate that the Northern Migratory Stock is distinct from the potential Southern Migratory Stock.
+However, there is limited capability to demonstrate genetic differentiation of the Southern Migratory Stock from other coastal and estuarine bottlenose dolphin stocks because the Southern Migratory Stock overlaps spatially with at least one other stock of bottlenose dolphins throughout the year.

 Figure 1.
-The summer (July-September) distribution of bottlenose dolphin stocks occupying coastal waters from North Carolina to New Jersev.
-Locations are shown from aerial surveys (triangles), satellite telemetry (circles), and photo-ID studies (squares).
-Sightings assigned to the Southern Migratory stock are shown with filled symbols.
-Photo-ID data are courtesy of Duke University and the University of North Carolina at Wilmington.
+The summer (July-August) distribution of bottlenose dolphin stocks occupying coastal waters from North Carolina to New Jersey.
+Locations are shown from aerial surveys (triangles).
+Sightings assigned to the Southern Migratory Stock are shown with filled symbols.